What You Can Learn from My First Ultra-Marathon [72K/45M]

 I loaded some carbs the night before the race.
 I ate two bananas and made a sandwich.

-I figured that there will be countless aid stations on the track, and I can satisfy my energy needs with their help.
+I figured that there would be countless aid stations on the track, and I can satisfy my energy needs with their help.

 Of course, if you want to have a pasta party with friends, you can do that.
-Amount of pasta consumed will not affect your result.
+The amount of pasta consumed will not affect your result.

 The notes that I made before my first ultra-marathon

-In the morning of the race day, I had come up with a bit more solid plan.
+On the morning of the race day, I had come up with a bit more solid plan.
 I made notes to record my feelings before my first ultra-run.
-Later them memory would fade and be influenced by the events of that day.
+Later the memory would fade and be influenced by the events of that day.

-I have a challenge to write every day so that’s what I did as part of my writing challenge.
+I have the challenge to write every day, so that’s what I did as part of my writing challenge.